-River Point Conservation Area is a 1.4 mile moderately trafficked loop trail located near Falmouth, ME that features a river.
+River Point Conservation Area is a 1.4 mile moderately trafficked loop trail located near Falmouth, Maine that features a river.
 The trail is good for all skill levels offers a number of activity options.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 cross country skiing